Recordings/Discussions

 Marion Eckstein (Contralto)

 The German contralto, Marion Eckstein, was born in Bernkastel-Kues, and grew up in a vineyard in Monzel an der Mosel.
-She studied German and music education, majoring in singing with Gisela Krenkel in Stuttgart before she diceded after the state exams to devote herself entirely to singing.
-She began her singing studies with Julia Hamari, and subsequently completed in the singing class of Dunja Vejzovic her artistic studies, which she graduated with honours.
-She received major artistic inspiration in the Lied class of Konrad Richter, and in master-classes with Anna Reynolds, Klesie Kelly and Grace Bumbry.
-Marion Eckstein received a scholarship from the International Richard Wagner Association.
+She studied German and music education, majoring in singing with Gisela Krenkel at the University of Music in Stuttgart, before deciding after the state exams to devote herself entirely to singing.
+She began her vocal training with Julia Hamari, and subsequently completed in the singing class of Dunja Vejzovic her artistic studies, which she passed with distinction.
+She received major artistic inspiration in the Lied class of Konrad Richter, and in master-classes with Anna Reynolds, Klesie Kelly, Grace Bumbry and Luana de Vol. Marion Eckstein received a scholarship from the International Richard Wagner Association.

 In spring 2009, Marion Eckstein sang on a tour in Spain under the baton of Christoph Spering the alto part in J.S.
-Bach's Matthäus-Passion (BWV 244), as well as at the Dresden’s Frauenkirche under Rafael Frühbeck de Burgos Schumann's Der Rose Pilgerfahrt and Felix Mendelssohn's Midsummer Night's Dream.
-She could be heard several times under the baton of Thomas Hengelbrock, as in J.S.
+Bach's Matthäus-Passion (BWV 244), as well as at the Dresden’s Frauenkirche under Rafael Frühbeck de Burgos Robert Schumann's Der Rose Pilgerfahrt and Felix Mendelssohn's Midsummer Night's Dream.
+A regular cooperation closely connects Marion Eckstein to Thomas Hengelbrock - with him as conductor she has sung in J.S.
 Bach's Mass in B minor (BWV 232) at the Bachfest Leipzig and F. Mendelssohn's Walpurgisnacht at the Zürich’s Tonhalle.
+She has also sung under his baton "Stimme von oben" and "Blumenmädchen" in Wagner´s Parsifal at the Teatro Real Madrid and also in July 2013, gave her debut at the Salzburg Festival with W.A.
+Mozart´s Requiem.
 Under the baton of Manfred Schreier she sang in April 2010 the alto part in G. Mahler's Lied von der Erde.

 “Überragend aber war die hohe Kunst der Altistin Marion Eckstein, die mit unerhört schön leuchtendem Timbre, betörend weich und farbenreich strömenden Gesängen ebenso viel Tiefe wie große Eindringlichkeit in die Aufführung brachte“ - that the press raved after a performance of Elias with Marion Eckstein

-Source: Marion Eckstein Website, English translation by Aryeh Oron (June 2010)
+Marion Eckstein Website, English translation by Aryeh Oron (June 2010); The Artist (March 2014)

 Contributed by